mrc-ide/drjacoby_training/README.md

 - Model fit and model comparison.
 Credible intervals and posterior predictive checks
 - Activating parallel tempering to improve mixing and deal with multi-modality
 - Linking with other packages.
 Example of a compartmental model in *Odin*
-- Using C++ functions to speed things up
+- Using C++ functions and running in parallel to speed things up

 ## Structure of the material